Skip to main content

 </template>

-Now in Kanban.vue, apply those props to the Kanban configuration object:
+Then, in Kanban.vue, use these props in the Kanban configuration object:

 Kanban.vue